jorendorff/git-ignorance/ignorance.md

 > What commands fail on a brand new repository because of this silliness?
 > (I'm sure I've seen this at least two or three times.)

+One place where this is special-cased, at least, is `git diff --staged`.
+The manual page has this bizarre sentence: "If HEAD does not exist (e.g. unborn branches) and <commit> is not given, it shows all staged changes."

 ???

 > What does `git merge BRANCH` do to the branch?